-Seeley Mudd Scholarships: The Seeley W. Mudd Foundation of Los Angeles has provided funds for scholarships to cover non-tuition expenses of students in the geology option.
+Seeley Wintersmith Mudd Scholarships: The Seeley W. Mudd Foundation of Los Angeles has provided funds for two scholarships to cover non-tuition expenses of students in the physics or geology options.

 David Lindley Murray Educational Fund: Mrs. Katherine Murray of Los Angeles, by her will, established the David Lindley Murray Educational Fund, the income to be expended in assisting worthy and deserving students to obtain an education, particularly in engineering courses.